theaminulai/exoole/README.md

-# 🚀 Exoole - The Future of WordPress Page Building
+# 🚀 Exoole - The Future of WordPress Page Builder

 <div align="center">